 There you are again, confronting approaching hikers on an exposed ridgeline with your hiking shorts around your ankles.
 There’s a better way.
-Female urination devices (FUDs) mean that answering the call of nature does not require you to sacrifice your dignity.
+Female urination devices (FUDs), also called pee funnels, mean that answering the call of nature does not require you to sacrifice your dignity.
 FUDs are straw- or funnel-shaped plastic extenders that allow women to pee like men: while standing and wearing pants, a climbing harness, or a backpacker’s hip belt.

 FUDs come in a range of shapes and sizes, so we recruited a fearless thru-hiker to try them all to find out which ones were convenient, portable, and spill-proof—and which ones weren’t (let’s just say she did a lot of laundry).

-As she adjusted to a new stand-while-you-pee lifestyle, she found herself grabbing different models for different activities.
-While climbing, it was important to fit the FUD around a restrictive harness and to have a sure seal regardless of shifting angles.
+As she adjusted to a new stand-while-you-pee lifestyle, she found herself grabbing different models of pee funnel for different activities.
+While climbing, it was important to fit the female urination device around a restrictive harness and to have a sure seal regardless of shifting angles.
 For hiking and backpacking, she wanted the smallest, lightest, most discrete option.
-And for the dreaded public porta-potty, she chose to use a gigantic FUD that gave her confidence in the face of an empty hand-sanitizer dispenser.
+And for the dreaded public porta-potty, she chose to use a gigantic pee funnel that gave her confidence in the face of an empty hand-sanitizer dispenser.

 Several of these products aren’t for sale at U.S. retailers, but thanks to the magic of the internet, you can buy them anyhow, and they’re small, so international shipping isn’t too terribly expensive.
 All tester samples were provided by the companies themselves.

-Caveat: The nature of the FUDs makes them very personal, which means that what is most comfortable for her might not be comfortable for you.
+Caveat: The nature of the female urination devices makes them very personal, which means that what is most comfortable for her might not be comfortable for you.

 The different types of female urination devices

 These are usually a durable paper or cardboard, occasionally flushable, and intended for temporary use.
 They are more convenient to carry around in your car or purse, and, like the ubiquitous to-go coffee cup, easy to use and recycle.
 If you’re on the fence about getting your first FUD, you might want to try a disposable one first.
-We tried out one to give you an idea of how they work (see results, below).
+We tried out one to give you an idea of how they work.